-These were the words Collin Powell spoke to then President George Bush when as president he was deciding to invade Iraq.
+These were the words Colin Powell spoke to then President George Bush when as president he was deciding to invade Iraq.

 I think this is good advice as we look at today’s economy.